JENMAN African Safaris

 • All transport in fully kitted vehicle

-• Game drives and activities as mentioned in the itinerary
+• Game drives and activities as mentioned

 • Experienced local guide